Why is it important to protect your tattoo from the sun?

 - For a minimum of 3–4 weeks with the healing, avoid direct sunlight.

-- Sneak a loose, UV-protective clothing over the tattoo to block it from the sun.
+- Wear large, UV-protective clothes over the tattoo to block it from the sun.

-- DO NOT put sunscreen on a new tattoo— it irritates the wound and can delay healing.
+- But DO NOT put sunscreen on a new tattoo the first week, it irritates the wound and can delay healing.

 💡Pro Tip: When in the sun, dress your tattoo in a clean, breathable bandage or, better yet, find UPF-filtering garments.